Selective Neuron Amplification in Transformer Language Models: Methodology

-At no point are the model’s learned weights modified.
-The intervention exists only during a single forward pass, and once the hook is removed, the model returns exactly to its original state.
-This ensures that repeated experiments can be run on the same base model without any accumulation of side effects.
+\textbf{Intervention-} We register a hook at the feed-forward output of the chosen layer using TransformerLens.
+During the forward pass, this hook intercepts activations, scales selected neurons by a factor between 1.5x and 3.0x, and passes modified values back into the network.
+No parameters are changed.
+Once the hook is removed, the model returns exactly to its original state.
+This is what made running 24,000 plus experiments on the same base model practical.